 Here, the COUNTBLANK function will count the number of blank cells in the range B4:F4.

-• Drag down the Fill Handle
+- Drag down the Fill Handle to copy the formula to the cells below.

-Step-02: Applying Conditional Formatting
+Step 2 – Applying Conditional Formatting

-• Select the range G4:G13 and then go to the Home tab >> Conditional Formatting dropdown >> Icon Sets dropdown >> More Rules.
+- Go to the Home tab >> Conditional Formatting dropdown >> Icon Sets dropdown >> More Rules.

-After that, the New Formatting Rule wizard will appear.
+The New Formatting Rule wizard will appear.

-• Choose the Format all cells based on their values option and select the following
+- Choose the Format all cells based on their values option and select the following:

 Icon Style → 3 Traffic Lights (Unrimmed)